hans-die/tp2-Dietrich-Loubet/README.md

 - `user_interaction.py`: This file contains the functions that manages the interaction with the user.
 - `k-means_func.py`: Contains all the functions related to K-Means Quantization filter.
 - `generated_photos/`: Folder where all edited images are saved automatically.
+- `Photos`: Folder where users can upload images they want to edit with the tool.

+## 🧪 How to Use

+1. Clone the repository and enter the project folder.
+2. Make sure you have Python 3 installed.
+Then install the dependencies: `pip install pillow numpy`
+3. Add the image you want to edit inside the `Photos/` folder or use one of the default ones (copy path).
+4. Run the main code:  `python tp_edna_main.py`
+5. Follow the on-screen instructions to choose a filter (`halftone` or `kmeans`) and decide your personal parameters.
+6. The resulting image will be saved automatically in the `generated_photos/` folder and displayed next to the original.

+---
 ## 🎓 Authors

 Made by Hans Dietrich and Francisco Loubet – AI Engineering Students.